 Pro studios have them, but only because they spent tons of cash to DESIGN them.
 You on the other hand, will most likely need to compromise.

 Don’t expect perfection, just choose your best option.
-After all, there are plenty of work-arounds for a room that is less than ideal.

-STEP 2: Transforming the Room
+STEP 2: Clear Out the Room

-Before we start adding new things INTO the room, let’s take everything that we don’t need OUT.
+So before we start adding new things INTO the room, let’s take everything that we don’t need OUT.

 - Clear off all floor space